 The Common, Danbury

-This 4 bedroom chalet was built in the early 1900s by 'Bakers of Danbury' and sits on a double with plot, the left hand side going back further but we don't think its wide enough to be a standalone plot due to the street scene and semi-rural environment but we could be wrong!
+This 4 bedroom chalet was built in1910 by 'Bakers of Danbury' and sits on a 'double width' plot, the left hand side going back further than the right.

 The village has a Co-op supermarket and Tesco convenience store, pubs and a parish church.